Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 In the UK, a potential donor must not donate if:

-they were born in South America or Central America (including southern Mexico, but not the Caribbean Islands)
+- they or their mother were born in South America or Central America

-they had a blood transfusion in South America or Central America (including southern Mexico, but not the Caribbean Islands)
+- they had a blood transfusion in South America or Central America

-However, a donor may donate, and the donation be used, if both of the following conditions apply:
+However, a donor may donate, and the donation is used, if both of the following conditions apply:

-- a validated test for T.cruzi antibody is negative
+- a validated test for Trypanosoma cruzi antibody is negative

 The World Health Organization (WHO) has further information on Chagas disease.